rhett-chen/Robotic-grasping-papers/README.md

 *Keywords: 6D grasp; cluttered scene; for transparent and specular objects; input multi-view RGBs;  leverage generalizable neural radiance field to predict TSDF.*

+*Motivation: To tackle 6-DoF grasp detection for transparent and specular objects, propose a multi-view RGB-based network, which can achieve material-agnostic object grasping in clutter.*

 ```latex
 @article{Dai2023GraspNeRF,
   title={GraspNeRF: Multiview-based 6-DoF Grasp Detection for Transparent and Specular Objects Using Generalizable NeRF},